Monthly Tech-Tip from Tony Hansen SignUp

 -We expect to see 3% lithium carbonate in a recipe.
 What if there is 10%?
 What if there is 30% barium instead of 5%.
 Or 20% manganese dioxide instead of 5%?
 These are obvious issues and many a glaze fails this simple appraisal.

 -What if there is only 1% cobalt in a glaze base that melts alot (and runs off the ware if applied too thick)?
-Likely that glaze does not contain enough SiO2 and Al2O3 (the former is the glass and the latter the stabilizer, all functional glazes must have these).
+Likely that glaze does not contain enough SiO2 and Al2O3 (the former is the glass and the latter the stabilizer, all functional glazes must have adequate levels of these).

 -What if the glaze is a matte and does not even melt properly?
 Any colorants in it are going to leach.